 (e) Number of powered axles.

-(f)
+[(f) This point is only applicable for L1A and L2

 ATCT family, per reference fuel in the case of flex-fuel or bi-fuel vehicles;]

-.3.2.1.3.
+6.3.2.1.3.
 If an alternative parameter such as a higher nmin_drive, as specified in paragraph 2.(k) of Annex B2, or ASM, as defined in paragraph 3.4. of Annex B2 is used, this parameter shall be the same within an interpolation family.